+Special Projects

-Special Projects Faculty mentored research for students that have selected their thesis advisor but not been admitted to candidacy.
-Credits: Variable Term: 1, 2, 3, 4, 5
+Faculty mentored research for students that have selected their thesis advisor but not been admitted to candidacy.

-Dissertation Thesis research directed by a faculty mentor and advisory committee.
+Thesis research directed by a faculty mentor and advisory committee.
 Open only to candidates for the Ph.D. or M.S. degree.
-Credits: Variable Term: 1, 2, 3, 4, 5

-Responsible Conduct of Research for
+Responsible Conduct of Research for Clinical Investigators

-Clinical Investigators The RCRCI course is designed for the early career scientist/clinical or translational investigator, and will provide students with a fundamental competency and appreciation for the core topics within the ethical dimensions of biomedical research.
+The RCRCI course is designed for the early career scientist/clinical or translational investigator, and will provide students with a fundamental competency and appreciation for the core topics within the ethical dimensions of biomedical research.
 During this one-week course, students will receive lectures from faculty with expertise in each of these core topics, to be followed by small group case study discussions illustrating ethics topics from the preceding lecture.

-Term: 1 Director: Dr. Maria Gramatges
+Clinical Investigation 1: Research Development

-CICS 1: Grant Development for Clinical Investigators This course provides students with the skills to develop an important research question, formulate strong hypotheses and specific aims, and begin to draft the components of a career development grant proposal.
-Terms: 1 Director: Dr. Ashok Balasubramanyam
+This course provides students with the skills to develop an important research question, formulate strong hypotheses and specific aims, and begin to draft the components of a career development grant proposal.